Bio and Credentials

 Truly a leader in her field, she has been recognized as the first young woman to have become well-known for teaching people about sex using popular media.
-Through her teaching in colleges and high schools, public speaking engagements, television and radio appearances, and writing, she has been informing men and women about sexuality for twenty years.
+Through her teaching in colleges and high schools, public speaking engagements, television and radio appearances, and writing, she has been informing men and women about sexuality for twenty five years.
 She lives in New York City.

 "Sari" rhymes with "Mary."